prim011/CPP-Examples/Confidentiality/README.md

 	  	   return p;
        }

-This means commissioning the Nodes at the tree level and passing the keys value to `LibAccess` abstarct class with the dedicated virtual member class:
+This means commissioning the Nodes at the tree level and passing the key value to `LibAccess` abstract class with the dedicated virtual member class:

 	 virtual void commissionClass (size_t, string) = 0;

 where `seed` and `aes_key` are protected variables; therefore, the `Student` and `Prof` derived classes inherit the variables; but it is not visible outside the classes.
-Each class then has their own implementation of the `commissionClass()` function which will install the value into `seed` and `aes_key`, respectively.
+Each class then has their implementation of the `commissionClass()` function which will install the value into `seed` and `aes_key`, respectively.

-It is important to distiguish the creation of the class from the commissioning of it; hence the separation of the two activities.
+It is important to distinguish the creation of the class from the commissioning of it; hence the separation of the two activities.
 In the function `commissionObject()`, these two activities happen immediately after the other; but that might not be the case necessarily.